 - Mix the icing sugar with just enough water to make a thick pourable glaze.
 Drizzle over the cake, letting it drip down the sides (you might want to do this over a large roasting tin to catch any excess glaze).

 - Add sprinkles and leave the glaze to set slightly before slicing and sharing.
 You can serve with a little warm custard (I used tinned custard) for an extra slice of nostalgia!

-- If you are using self raising flour then add only 1 tsp baking powder (no baking soda).
+- If you are using self raising flour then add only half a teaspoon of baking powder (no baking soda).

 - Unless specified otherwise all your ingredients including butter eggs and milk should be at room temperature in order to achieve a smooth batter.
 If one or more of the ingredients are cold they will cause your batter to split or look curdled.

 - If your milk is cold from the fridge then heat briefly in the microwave or saucepan until just tepid.
 Make sure the milk is body temperature – not too hot!